Introduction

 Continue Learning

 Hey there!
 I hope you found this resource useful!
-If you’re interested in learning more about the topics discussed, you can browse through these additional resources.
-Please don’t hesitate to contact me if you need anything.
+If you’re interested in learning more about some of the topics discussed, you can browse through these additional resources.
+Please don’t hesitate to contact me if you need help with anything else.

 Decriminalization